Dreamreaver23/StarCitizenVoiceAttack/README.md

 This is made to be a standalone voice attack profile, that works by itself, and does not use the HCS Event Horizon profile whatsoever.
 I have tried to create it as it's own profile, because when i was trying to get more fine detail in the custom profile I was making, the HCS Event Horizon profile kept getting in the way.
 Very annoying!
 As such, this profile uses a lot of custom keyboard hotkeys in Star Citizen. so you will need to download the layout_NerdyJohnDohVAP_exported.xml keyboard profile, Keep in mind that it also contains my custom HOSAS profile as well.

 Also the custom navigation and maintenance functions in this profile are from [Chadarius](https://github.com/Chadarius/StarCitizenVoiceAtk), Please be sure to show him a lot of love, these functions are amazing.
 Also to keep the flow of the Instructions similar to Chadarius' instructions I have used his readme as a starting point, so if you see the similarities, that's why.
 His is very clean and concise.

+## Download The Files
+In order to have John D'oh sit with you in your ship and copilot, you will need to download all of the above files.

+## Add the Voice Files to Voice Attack
+Extract the "John VoicePack" rar file into the Voice attack Sounds folder.
+Mine is located at C:\Program Files\VoiceAttack\Sounds\John VoicePack.
+This is required in order for the voice commands to link properly to the correct sound files.

 ## Create New Profile
 First create a new profile to hold the John D'oh macros for Star Citizen.
 I created a new profile named "Nerdy John".